AWS IAM Best Practices – Least Privilege & MFA

 12. Application can cache the temporary security credentials and refresh them before their expiry accordingly.
 Temporary credentials, by default, are good for an hour.

-AWS SSO with SAML
+AWS Console SSO with SAML

 • SAML 2.0 based federation can also be used to grant access to the federated users to the AWS Management console.